CIS-566-Fall-2023/final-project/README.md

     <img src = "https://github.com/CIIINDYXUU/Procedural-Terrarium-Generator/assets/88256581/0874345d-0ccb-4406-8a38-f1eb61428c3d" width=80%>
   </p>

-### Goals for Final Submission
+### Goals for the Future
-Based on the critique in class, for the final submission, I will focus on finetuning the textures and materials of the succulent and pots for the final render.
-I want to try to include more specific color controls for each succulent petal, and I want both a glass and ceramic version of the plants.
+Based on the feedback received from class, I see some potential ways to spruce up this tool and polish it further.
 Since there are so many different possibilities for the succulent petal shapes it can be hard to replicate the exact parameters used to create certain shapes.
 So, I'm also thinking of creating and saving some ramp presets to make a more efficient and artist-friendly tool.
 If time permits, I also want to tackle random generation, using a global seed to create random succulents, cacti, and overall compositions.
 If I can't get the randomization done in time, I will go with my original plan of manually placing my generated plants into nice, aesthetic compositions.

+While I may not be able to fit these into the final submission, I am looking forward to further refining this tool in the future! :)

 </details>